-Examine the causes, course, and consequences of United States westward expansion and its growing diplomatic assertiveness (War of 1812, Convention of 1818, Adams- Onis Treaty, Missouri Compromise, Monroe Doctrine, Trail of Tears, Texas annexation, Manifest Destiny, Oregon Territory, Mexican American War/Mexican Cession, California Gold Rush, Compromise of 1850, Kansas Nebraska Act, Gadsden Purchase).
+Examine the causes, course and consequences of United States westward expansion and its growing diplomatic assertiveness (i.e., War of 1812, Convention of 1818, Adams- Onis Treaty, Missouri Compromise, Monroe Doctrine, Trail of Tears, Texas annexation, Manifest Destiny, Oregon Territory, Mexican American War/Mexican Cession, California Gold Rush, Compromise of 1850, Kansas Nebraska Act, Gadsden Purchase).
 Describe the debate surrounding the spread of slavery into western territories and Florida.

-SS.8.A.4.3 Examine the experiences and perspectives of significant individuals and groups during this era of American History.
-SS.8.A.4.4 Discuss the impact of westward expansion on cultural practices and migration patterns of Native American and African slave populations.
-SS.8.A.4.5 Explain the causes, course, and consequences of the 19th century transportation revolution on the growth of the nation's economy.
-SS.8.A.4.6 Identify technological improvements (inventions/inventors) that contributed to industrial growth.
-SS.8.A.4.7 Explain the causes, course, and consequences (industrial growth, subsequent effect on children and women) of New England's textile industry.
+Examine the experiences and perspectives of significant individuals and groups during this era of American History.
+Discuss the impact of westward expansion on cultural practices and migration patterns of Native Americans, African slave populations and other minority groups.
+Explain the causes, course and consequences of the 19th century transportation revolution on the growth of the nation's economy.
+Identify technological improvements (including inventions and inventors) that contributed to industrial growth.
+Explain the causes, course and consequences (e.g., industrial growth, subsequent effect on children and women) of New England's textile industry.

 SS.8.A.4.8 Describe the influence of individuals on social and political developments of this era in American History.
 SS.8.A.4.9 Analyze the causes, course and consequences of the Second Great Awakening on social reform movements.
 SS.8.A.4.10 Analyze the impact of technological advancements on the agricultural economy and slave labor.
-SS.8.A.4.11 Examine the aspects of slave culture including plantation life, resistance efforts, and the role of the slaves' spiritual system.
+SS.8.A.4.11 Examine the aspects of slave culture including plantation life, resistance efforts and the role of the slaves' spiritual system.
 SS.8.A.4.12 Examine the effects of the 1804 Haitian Revolution on the United States acquisition of the Louisiana Territory.
 SS.8.A.4.13 Explain the consequences of landmark Supreme Court decisions (McCulloch v.
 Maryland [1819], Gibbons v.
 Odgen [1824], Cherokee Nation v.
 Georgia [1831], and Worcester v.
 Georgia [1832]) significant to this era of American history.
-SS.8.A.4.14 Examine the causes, course, and consequences of the women's suffrage movement (1848 Seneca Falls Convention, Declaration of Sentiments).

-SS.8.A.4.15 Examine the causes, course, and consequences of literature movements (Transcendentalism) significant to this era of American history.
-SS.8.A.4.16 Identify key ideas and influences of Jacksonian democracy.
+SS.8.A.4.14 Examine the causes, course and consequences of the women's suffrage movement (e.g., 1848 Seneca Falls Convention, Declaration of Sentiments).
+SS.8.A.4.15 Examine the causes, course and consequences of literature movements (e.g., Transcendentalism) significant to this era of American history.
+SS.8.A.4.16 Examine key events and peoples in Florida history as each impacts this era of American history.
 SS.8.A.4.17 Examine key events and peoples in Florida history as each impacts this era of American history.

+SS.8.A.4.18

-SS.8.A.4.18 Examine the experiences and perspectives of different ethnic, national, and religious groups in Florida, explaining their contributions to Florida's and America's society and culture during the Territorial Period.
+Examine the experiences and perspectives of different ethnic, national and religious groups in Florida, explaining their contributions to Florida's and America's society and culture during the Territorial Period.

-SS.8.A.5 Examine the causes, course, and consequence of the Civil War and Reconstruction including its effects on American peoples.
+SS.8.A.5 Examine the causes, course and consequence of the Civil War and Reconstruction including its effects on American peoples.